KxSystems/docs/docs/wp/tick-profiling.md

 These are not the only factors that contribute to a tickerplant’s performance.
 A complete analysis would also examine the effects that network latency and bandwidth, disk write-speed and TCP/IP tuning have on tickerplant performance.

 The results shown here not representative of kdb+ systems as a whole.
 Results for each individual kdb+ system will vary due to various hardware and software considerations.
-However, the code and methodology used in this paper could serve as astarting point to any developers wishing to profile and optimize their own systems.
+However, the code and methodology used in this paper could serve as a starting point to any developers wishing to profile and optimize their own systems.

 All tests were run using kdb+ version 3.1 (2014.02.08)